What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Introduction

-To do so, we perform an empirical study measuring \textbf{\divtype{} diversity}, defined as the diversity of claims about the world in a given corpus (e.g., a set of LLM responses).
-To measure this, we develop a new methodology intended to reveal the diversity of claims occurring in free-text LLM outputs.
-This involves (1) sampling outputs from LLMs using a set of 200 natural writing assistance prompts collected from \citet{DBLP:journals/corr/abs-2502-08395}, (2) partitioning the LLM responses into unique classes of semantically equivalent claims~\cite{DBLP:journals/nature/FarquharKKG24}, and (3) quantifying the diversity of the sample of claims with Hill-Shannon diversity, a widely used metric for measuring species diversity in ecology~\cite{roswell2021conceptual}.
-From among the Llama, Gemma, Qwen, and OpenAI model families, we study 27 LLMs spanning multiple versions, sizes, and release dates, querying them for 155 topics.
+To address this, we perform an empirical study measuring the \textbf{\divtype{} diversity} of LLMs, defined as the diversity of claims about the world in a set of LLM outputs.
+As knowledge collapse is about collective knowledge, we simulate the scenario where different people prompt LLMs in different ways about the same topics and receive open-ended free-text responses embedded with multiple claims.
+As such, epistemic diversity is measured by (1) sampling responses from LLMs about a given topic using a set of 200 human-written prompt templates collected from \citet{DBLP:journals/corr/abs-2502-08395}, (2) decomposing individual LLM responses into one or more claims, (3) partitioning those claims into semantically equivalent clusters~\cite{DBLP:journals/nature/FarquharKKG24}, and (4) quantifying the diversity of the sample of claims with Hill-Shannon diversity, a widely used metric for measuring species diversity in ecology~\cite{roswell2021conceptual}.
+To assess the risk of knowledge collapse, we use this methodology to study epistemic diversity in 27 LLMs spanning multiple versions, sizes, and release dates, and querying them for 155 topics.
+In doing so, we produce a dataset of 70M claims clustered by semantic equivalence generated by a set of the most popular LLMs from the past three years.